windmill-labs/windmilldocs/blog/2024-04-18-useful-python-scripts/index.md

 In this article, we have highlighted ten straightforward Python scripts that are designed to streamline a variety of manual tasks.
 These scripts were chosen not only for their straightforwardness and practicality but also for the significant impact they offer relative to their simplicity.

 [Windmill](https://www.windmill.dev/) enables you to manage and execute your scripts with unmatched ease and security.
-With Windmill, you're equipped to effortlessly manage and deploy scripts written in a wide variety of languages including Python, TypeScript, Go, Bash, and SQL, as well as compose intricate multi-step [workflows](/docs/flows/flow_editor).
+With Windmill, you're equipped to effortlessly manage and deploy scripts written in a wide variety of languages including Python, TypeScript, Go, PHP, Bash, and SQL, as well as compose intricate multi-step [workflows](/docs/flows/flow_editor).
 You can [schedule](/docs/core_concepts/scheduling) and get [webhooks](/docs/core_concepts/webhooks) for scripts and flows and give them custom UIs in [Apps](/docs/apps/app_editor).
 Windmill's local and cloud execution options empower you to utilize your development environment for crafting and testing scripts before they go live.